ADJSAMIRA/Automated-Secure-Gated-Platform-for-Residential-Community/README.md

 The **Smart Residence Management System** is a comprehensive, IoT-integrated solution designed to modernize and secure residential complexes.
 It seamlessly connects hardware sensors, a robust backend server, a relational database, and cross-platform mobile applications to provide a smart, automated living experience for residents, administrators, and security staff.

 ## ✨ Key Features
-* 🚪 **Smart Gate Access:** Secure entry system using personalized QR codes for residents and staff.
+* 🚪 **Smart Gate Access:** Secure entry system using personalized QR codes for residents ,staff and guests .
-* 🔥 **Emergency Fire Detection:** Real-time flame monitoring that instantly triggers critical alerts to the system and admin dashboard.
+* 🔥 **Emergency Fire Detection:** Real-time flame monitoring that instantly triggers critical alerts to the system , admin dashboard and residents mobile app .
 * 🚗 **Smart Parking Management:** Ultrasonic sensors detect vehicle presence to update parking availability (Available/Occupied) in real-time.
 * 💡 **Intelligent Lighting:** Automated street lighting based on night-mode configuration and motion/IR detection.
 * 📱 **Cross-Platform Mobile Apps:** Dedicated Flutter applications for end-users (Residents) and management (Admins/Security).